What is the I do, we do, you do pedagogy teaching model?

 1. I do phase

 The I do phase is the first step in this strategy.
-It’s the step where teachers model what students need to know.
+It’s the guided instruction step where teachers model the skills, strategies, and information that students need to know.
 Modeling for students is a powerful part of the learning process.
 In this instructional strategy, it’s essential to model before releasing students and expecting them to complete a task independently.

 Modeling can happen in every subject area.
 In math, students see the steps of a problem.
 Students can better understand comprehension techniques in reading when they model aloud.
 Teachers model the demonstration of an experiment in science, social studies projects, or the writing process.